Graph Curve Matroids: Matroids and Graphs

-\begin{multicols}{2} \begin{example} Checking all subsets of $A$ in Proposition \ref{prop_dependenceM_G} (b) is necessary, since there can be a vertex subset $A$ that is dependent in $M_G$ but satisfies $r^*(\delta(A))> |A|$.
+\begin{example} Checking all non-empty subsets of $A$ in Proposition \ref{prop_dependenceM_G} (b) is necessary, as there can be a vertex subset $A$ that is dependent in $M_G$ but satisfies $r^*(\delta(A))> |A|$.
 For example, in the \emph{double house graph} in Figure \ref{fig:double-house-graph}, the subset $A = \{1,2,3,6\}$ is dependent in $M_G$, because it contains the dependent subset $A' = \{1,2,3\}$ with $r^*(\delta(A')) = 3 = |A'|$.
 However, computation shows that $r^*(\delta(A)) = 5 > |A|$. \end{example}